eulixir/eulixir/README.md

 <!-- - I’m currently working on ... -->

-- I’m currently learning React.Js and React Native, Elixir, HTML, CSS, TypeScript, MongoDb and Ux and Ui.
+- I’m currently learning React.Js and React Native, Elixir, HTML, CSS, TypeScript, Ux and Ui.
 - I’m looking to collaborate on Web Design and Elixir.
 - I’m looking for help with React and Elixir
 - Ask me about Interface Design